eternale88/nasaMetoriteApp/README.md

 localStorage is similar to sessionStorage, except that while localStorage data has no expiration time, sessionStorage data gets cleared when the page session ends — that is, when the page is closed. (localStorage data for a document loaded in a "private browsing" or "incognito" session is cleared when the last "private" tab is closed.)

 ### Type Checking
-(https://www.npmjs.com/package/prop-types) Typescript would be another way to go.
+(https://www.npmjs.com/package/prop-types) Typescript would be another way to go but I like the simplicity of this library for typechecking.

 ### NASA Meteorite Landings API
 [Meteorite Landings API Docs](https://data.nasa.gov/Earth-Science/Meteorite-Landings-API/c2vx-j9ed)